duckdb/duckdb-web/_posts/2021-08-26-external-sorting.md

 For Pandas we will use `sort_values` with `inplace=False` to mimic this query.

 In ClickHouse, temporary tables can only exist in memory, which is problematic for our out-of-core experiments.
-Therefore we will use a regular `TABLE`, but we also need to choose a table engine.
+Therefore we will use a regular `TABLE`, but then we also need to choose a table engine.
 Most of the table engines apply compression or create an index, which we do not want to measure.
-Therefore we have chosen the [File](https://clickhouse.tech/docs/en/engines/table-engines/special/file/#file) table engine, with format [Native](https://clickhouse.tech/docs/en/interfaces/formats/#native).
+Therefore we have chosen the simplest on-disk engine, which is [File](https://clickhouse.tech/docs/en/engines/table-engines/special/file/#file), with format [Native](https://clickhouse.tech/docs/en/interfaces/formats/#native).

 The table engine we chose for the input tables for ClickHouse is [MergeTree](https://clickhouse.tech/docs/en/engines/table-engines/mergetree-family/mergetree/#mergetree) with `ORDER BY tuple()`.
-We chose this because we encountered weird behavior with `File(Native)` input tables, where there was no difference in runtime between the queries `SELECT * FROM ...
+We chose this because we encountered strange behavior with `File(Native)` input tables, where there was no difference in runtime between the queries `SELECT * FROM ...
 ORDER BY` and `SELECT col1 FROM ...
 ORDER BY`.
 Presumably, because all columns in the table were sorted regardless of how many there were selected.

 To measure stable end-to-end query time, we run each query 5 times and report the median run time.
-DuckDB is restarted for every query, to force it to read the input data from disk, like the other database systems.
+DuckDB is restarted for each query, to force it to read the input data from disk, like the other database systems.
-We cannot force pandas to read/write to/from disk, so both the input and output data frame will be in memory.
+We cannot force Pandas to read/write to/from disk, so both the input and output data frame will be in memory.
 DuckDB will not write the output table to disk unless there is not enough room to keep it in memory, and therefore also has a slight advantage.

 #### Random Integers